avishettycodes/PG-E-Substation-Operations-AI-Assistant/README.md

 # PG&E Substation Operations AI Assistant

-An AI-powered chatbot application for PG&E substation operations that provides intelligent responses about asset health, maintenance schedules, safety guidelines, and more.
+An AI-powered assistant for PG&E substation operations that provides information from a comprehensive database including asset health, maintenance schedules, inspections, and more.

 ## Overview